ISuckAtC/Halfhearted/README.md

 -- [MENU MAP] --

+This is a compressed and basic menu map, commands are explained in detail further below.
+[INT] means you have to input an integer, and dev commands will have a (!) behind them.

+- Main

+  - Create
+  - [INT]
+    - Inventory
+      - [INT]
+        - Add (!)
+        - Info
+        - Equip
+      - Weapon
+        - Info
+        - Unequip
+    - getStats
+    - getName (!)
+    - getClass (!)
+    - modCash (!)
+    - listLevelXp (!)
+      - total
+      - diff
+  - DEVMODE
+    - Password

 Overall commands

  - exit (this command is only usable on the Start menu and will exit the application